codevalley/friday-api/docs/planning/entity-guide.md

 - Add logging and error handling as done in other entities.
 - Update `pytest.ini` or test configuration if needed.
 - Extend this guide for custom pagination, filtering, or indexing as required.
+- After adding a new table, you'll need to recreate the database or run migrations.

 ---

-By following these steps, a new junior developer can add a new entity (`Project` in this example) to the API, including ORM models, domain models, schemas, repository, service, REST endpoints, GraphQL types/mutations, and tests.
+By following these steps, a new developer can add a new entity to the API, including all necessary components from domain models to database tables and tests.